SiMncube/Portfolio/README.md

-# Portfolio

-This is a portfolio of my software dev profile.
+This is a my portfolio.

-You can find info about me, links (linkedin, github), projects worked on, resume and other cool things i create/d using html and css.
+You can find info about me, links (linkedin, github, etc), projects, resume and other cool things ive worked on.

-Still under construction
+#StillUnderConstruction